 WEDA continues to work on your behalf and is engaging with policymakers, government officials and the private sector to address the economic challenges created by the coronavirus pandemic.
 We also remain committed to providing the latest information and resources to our members regarding the COVID-19 crisis:

-- The business must be a Wisconsin-based, for-profit business that was in operation in February 2020.
+- Be a Wisconsin-based, for-profit business that was in operation in February 2020.

-- The business must have 20 or fewer employees and less than $1 million in annual revenues.
+- Have less than $1 million in annual revenues.

 Work with Your Existing Financial Institution – Around Local or SBA Payment Accommodations: